zingolabs/zcash-wallet-formats/zecwallet/README.md

 ## Background information

 Zecwallet uses a bespoke format for storing wallet data on disk.
+The data is written and read linearly using Rust's `BufReader`/`BufWriter`.

 The following snippet was taken from [here](https://github.com/adityapk00/zecwallet-light-cli/blob/bea9a26e3dcf6ed1dcc703848a942d343e38360c/bip39bug.md).